scootern917/penney_final_revisions/Documentation.md

 - `RunEverything.ipynb`

 ## Simulation.py
-The RunSimulation file will simulate the shuffling of decks of cards and save the results as a `.npy` file.
+The Simulation file will simulate the shuffling of decks of cards and save the results as a `.npy` file.

 `generate_data(n)` ###is this right?